 When Merkel was in charge, Germans took comfort from the belief that their leader had some natural advantages in dealing with Vladimir Putin – including Russian language skills and the influence that comes with long-term political incumbency.
 But Olaf Scholz, her successor as chancellor, has failed to impress those who are looking for an effective Russia strategy.
 He has been derided within Germany for offering little more than the mantra that “nothing is solved by confrontation”.
 Scholz and his Social Democrat Party (SDP) colleagues have been reluctant to entertain measures such as the suspension of Russia from the SWIFT banking transaction system, and initially dismissed discussion of Nord Stream 2 as a lever, describing it as a “purely private sector project”.

 Enter Annalena Baerbock, who as leader of the German Greens has assumed the role of foreign minister in the coalition government.
-The Hamburg-born Baerbock has strong academic and activist credentials.
+The Hanover-born Baerbock has strong academic and activist credentials.
 She has been a member of the Greens since she was 25 and has a Master’s degree in international law from the London School of Economics.
 She abandoned doctoral studies to win election to the Bundestag in 2013, and rose quickly to become the leader of the party’s Brandenburg wing and then national co-leader.
 She was put forward as the party’s Chancellor candidate for the 2021 election – the second woman to be nominated for this position after Merkel.
 She emphasised “values-guided” foreign policy during the election debates.

 Baerbock has had to overcome bias regarding her gender and age.
 (She is 41.)
 She was the target of misogynistic social media attacks during the campaign and her appointment as foreign minister prompted scepticism from mainstream German observers about her lack of experience.
 But her handling of the Kyiv and Moscow visits in mid-January blunted this criticism.
 In Kyiv, she told her hosts that an attack would come at a high price for the aggressor.
 In Moscow, standing beside her 72-year-old Russian counterpart Sergei Lavrov, Baerbock flatly told a press conference that the military build-up had “no understandable reason”, and was “hard not to see this as a threat”.
 She warned that “there will be no security in our joint European home if there are no rules everyone can rely on”.
 She added that “we have no choice but to follow them, even if there is a high economic price”.
 She also took the Putin regime to task for the imprisonment of Alexei Navalny and its crackdowns on civil society.